eladyaniv01/SC2MapAnalysis/README.md

 Early Stage Draft,
-to get an idea of what the api can do,  check out "run.py" it is meant to be an tool(extension) for https://github.com/BurnySc2/python-sc2/
+to get an idea of what the api can do,  check out "run.py" it is meant to be a tool(extension) for https://github.com/BurnySc2/python-sc2/

-you could also import GameInfo directly from the Api,
+import GameInfo directly from the Api,

 Example:
 ```python
 from sc2.game_info import GameInfo